 Deciding Between Endurance and CARCHEX

-If you’re planning to buy an extended warranty from Endurance or CARCHEX but you’re not sure which provider to choose, we recommend that you take the steps below to help you make a decision.
+If you’re planning to buy an extended warranty from Endurance or CARCHEX, but you’re not sure which provider to choose, we recommend that you take the steps below to help you make a decision.
 Good luck on your search.

 - Receive a quote from each provider and compare their costs.

-- Read our Endurance vs. CARCHEX article.
+- Read our Endurance vs. CARCHEX article to see how the providers compare.

 - Receive a sample contract from each and compare their coverage details.